 - then, edit your admin/config.php with the new name,

-- replace all its instances that has the old name with the new one.
+- replace all instances that have the old name with the new one.

 To secure your Magento admin panel, follow these steps:

-- navigate to ‘system’ tab which is located in your admin panel,
+- navigate to the ‘system’ tab which is located in your admin panel,

-- find ‘my account’ section in the dropdown menu and click on it,
+- find the ‘my account’ section in the dropdown menu and click on it,

 - change the ‘username’ value,